Colonial Bancgroup: PwC lawsuit

 The bankruptcy trustee for Taylor, Bean & Whitaker Mortgage Corp., once one of the nation’s biggest privately held mortgage companies, is suing PwC as the auditor of Colonial Bank, seeking $5.5 billion in damages.
 The trustee alleged in the 2013 suit that PwC was negligent in not detecting a massive fraud scheme that brought down Taylor, Bean & Whitaker, which led to the 2009 collapse of Colonial Bank, a Montgomery, Ala. bank with $25 billion in assets, one of the biggest U.S. bank collapses during the Great Recession.

 The closely watched case could lead to billions of dollars in damages depending on how a jury answers a fundamental question in accounting: How much responsibility do auditors have for catching fraud?
 The suit has since been settled for an undisclosed sum in August 2016.

 PwC has maintained in court documents that its responsibility is to follow accounting principles — which might not necessarily detect fraud.
 But in a pretrial brief issued by the trustee, former PricewaterhouseCoopers chairman Dennis Nally is quoted in a 2007 Wall Street Journal article saying that the "audit profession has always had a responsibility for the detection of fraud".

+On December 28, 2017, a Federal judge ruled PwC was liable.

+On March 15, 2019, the Federal Deposit Insurance Corporation (FDIC), as receiver for Colonial Bank, announced a $335 million settlement with PwC related to professional negligence claims brought by the FDIC against PwC arising out of the inadequate audits of the failed Colonial Bank.